Intent Implementation & Impact

 We aim for our music curriculum to give all children fun, practical and inspiring experiences so that they can enjoy all aspects of music.
 We believe music is an important part of our wider curriculum that gives children opportunities to express themselves in a less academic way than, for example, the basic skills of reading, writing and maths.
 Children are actively encouraged and given the opportunity to learn to play a musical instrument, from standard classroom instruments to individual instrumental lessons with visiting music specialists.

 Music is planned in line with the statements laid out in the national curriculum and with cross-curricular links where possible.
-Teachers deliver music following the Charanga programme, designed specifically for the teaching of music in primary schools.
-Charanga lessons are planned in sequences to provide children with the opportunities to review, remember, deepen and apply their understanding.
+Children at BCS are extremely lucky to receive a term of weekly music lessons and instrumental projects with a specialist music teacher and then class teachers deliver music following the Charanga programme for the rest of the school year.
+Designed specifically for the teaching of music in primary schools, Charanga lessons are planned in sequences to provide children with the opportunities to review, remember, deepen and apply their understanding.
 We use Charanga to supplement and provide extra support and resources to enhance music teaching.
 Charanga provides many examples of music styles and genres from different times and places.
 These are explored through the language of music via active listening, performing and composing activities, which enable understanding of the context and genre.

 The elements of music are taught in classroom lessons so that children are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
 Termly, classes take part in instrumental projects.
 Delivered by specialist teachers, these projects have included the following: glockenspiels, fife, flute, ukulele, trumpet and samba.
 Playing various instruments enables children to use a range of methods to create notes, as well as how to read basic music notation.
 They also learn how to compose, focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.